igorkamyshev/withease/apps/website/docs/magazine/dependency_injection.md

 # Dependency injection

 Effector provides a simple way to inject dependencies into your application — Fork API.
-Let's take a look at how it works.
+Let us take a look at how it works.

 :::tip
 Application has to follow [some rules to work with Fork API](/magazine/fork_api_rules)